BruceEckel/ThinkingInPython/src/Jython.rst

 will be treated as if they were defined in different packages so they can only see each other's public methods.

-Java packages translate into Python modules, and Python must import a module in order to be able to use the Java class.
+Java packages translate into Jython modules, and Jython must import a module in order to be able to use the Java class.
 Here is the Java code for **JavaClass**:

 ..  code-block:: java